Reservations

 To read about the history of Weirs Beach, consult the Weirs Times, a newspaper that frequently offers a front page article on Weirs Beach history and is always chock full of historical tidbits.
 First published from 1883-1902, in 1992 the paper was revived and today is a free weekly with a circulation of 30,000.

-Those interested in further pursuing the history of the area will find a gold mine of information at the historical societies in Laconia, Gilford, and Meredith, as well as at the New Hampshire Historical Society.
+Those interested in further pursuing the history of the local area will find a gold mine of information at the historical societies and museums in Laconia, Gilford, and Meredith, as well as at the New Hampshire Historical Society.
+(The Laconia society does not have a museum, but frequently organizes exhibits at the Laconia public library.)

-Another interesting museum to check out in the area is the Historic Belknap Mill Museum (603) 524-8813 in Laconia.
+Other interesting museums to check out in the area are the Historic Belknap Mill Museum (603) 524-8813 in Laconia, the Libby Museum in Wolfeboro, and the Wright WW II Museum, also in Wolfeboro.

-To take a sentimental journey around Weirs Beach in 1889, click here for the entire Weirs Souvenir Gallery, or click below to see individual views from the gallery.
+To take a sentimental journey around Weirs Beach in 1889, click here for the Weirs Souvenir Gallery.

 Click here to take a sentimental journey around Lake Winnipesaukee in 1906.
 Twenty four postcard views from the folder below.